MageBreak/Sem-5-Computer-Lab-OS-image/README.md

 # CN/OS Lab Environment

-A simple repository providing a **pre-configured Ubuntu environment** for Computer Networks & Operating Systems labs.
-This avoids the hassle of installing older Ubuntu versions and manually configuring **ns-2, nam, and xgraph**.
+A simple repository providing a **pre-configured Ubuntu environment** for Computer Networks labs.
+This avoids the hassle of installing older Ubuntu versions and manually configuring **ns-2 and nam**.

 ## What This Repo Contains